trinistr/dicey/README.md

 **Dicey** is tested to work on CRuby 3.0+, latest JRuby and TruffleRuby.
 Compatible implementations should work too.
 - JSON and YAML formatting require `json` and `yaml`.
+- Non-numeric dice require gem `vector_number` to be installed.

 Otherwise, there are no direct dependencies.